This website uses cookies. by continuing to browse the site you are agreeing to our cookies policy.

 2025: Kangaroos killed for commercial gain and bounty incentives

-Latest actual for 2025 (January to end November 2025), which includes the impact of the commercial component of the various bounties introduced in the year, is 109,139, that is 13.5 per cent of the 2025 commercial quota of 805,800.
+The data reported for January to end November 2025, which includes the impact of the commercial component of the various bounties introduced in the year, is 109,139, that is 13.5 per cent of the 2025 commercial quota of 805,800.
 This number does not include the Special Land Management Quota.
 The full year South Australian Government projection (DEW) is 119,892, 15 per cent of the full year quota.

 Our latest thinking on the impact of the various and generous incentives to kill yet more Kangaroos in South Australia, given results in previous years and Nature Knowledge Channel estimates, is that the incentives of AUD 900,000 (not all expended) have resulted in the deaths of an additional 10,000 Kangaroos (likely including joeys), many of which ended up in a pet food can.
 So certainly not the 50,000 to 100,000 additional animals claimed by the Hon.
 Claire Scriven MLC when the bounties were introduced.